KizMistry/taste-of-india-2/README.md

   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2F8000-kizmistry-tasteofindia2-q9ygssujmqb.ws-eu93.gitpod.io%2Fbooking_list.html%2F)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](http://jigsaw.w3.org/css-validator/validator?lang=en&profile=css3svg&uri=https%3A%2F%2F8000-kizmistry-tasteofindia2-q9ygssujmqb.ws-eu93.gitpod.io%2F&usermedium=all&vextwarning=&warning=1)
+- JS
+  - No errors were found when passing script.js and map.js through JSHint

 ### Unfixed Bugs

-There is a minor bug with the delete icons on the bookings page: there is no response when clicking directly on the 'trash' icon.
+- There is a minor bug with the delete icons on the bookings page: there is no response when clicking directly on the 'trash' icon.
+- Amend url paths

 ## Deployment